ipld/ipld/specs/codecs/dag-cosmos/cosmos_state.md

 # It serves as the basis for validating any Merkle proofs that comes from the ABCI application and represents the state of the actual application rather than the state of the blockchain itself.
 # The nature of the hash is determined by the application, Tendermint can not perform validation on it
 # For cosmos applications this CID is composed of the SHA_256 multihash of the root node in either an IAVL tree or SMT, using their repspective codecs (tbd)
-type AppStateTreeCID &AppState

-# The above can also be defined as
-type AppStateTreeCID union {
+type AppStateTreeCID &AppStateRootNode

-  | IAVLNodeCID "iavl"
-  | SMTNodeCID "smt"
-} representation keyed
+# AppStateNodeCID is a CID link to any IAVL or SMT node in the Tendermint/Cosmos AppState
+type AppStateNodeCID &AppStateNode

+# AppStateNode represents a tree node in the Tendermint/Cosmos AppState
-type AppState union {
+type AppStateNode union {
   | IAVLNode "iavl"
   | SMTNode "smt"
 } representation keyed

+# AppStateRootNode represents the root node in Tendermint/Cosmos AppState
+# This is simply an alias for AppStateNode that explicity types the node as the root of the tree
+type AppStateRootNode union {
+ | IAVLRootNode "iavl"
+ | SMTRootNode "smt"
+}
 ```

 ## FileDescriptorProto enriched SMT and IAVL IPLDs